History of concubinage in the Muslim world: Social rights

 Islamic law obliged slave owners to provide their female slaves with food, clothing, and shelter, and gave female slaves protection from sexual exploitation by anyone who was not their owner.
-If she bore her master a child and if he accepted paternity she could obtain the position of an umm al-walad.
-Separately, if someone bought a woman with child, they could not be separated until, according to Ibn Abi Zayd, the child was six years old.
-However, while slave concubines could rise to positions of influence, these position did not legally protect them from forced labour, forced marriage and sex, and even elite slaves were still traded as chattel.
+If she bore her master a child and if he accepted paternity, then she could obtain the position of an umm al-walad.
+Separately, if someone bought a woman with child, the two could not be separated until, according to Ibn Abi Zayd, the child was six years old.
+However, while slave concubines could rise to positions of influence, these positions did not legally protect them from forced labour, forced marriage and forced sexual activity, and even elite slaves were still traded as chattel.

 As sexual commodities, female slaves were, in some historical periods, not allowed to cover themselves in the fashion of free women.
 The Caliph Umar prohibited slave girls from resembling free women and forbade them from covering their face.
 Slave women were also not required to cover their arms, hair or legs below the knees.
-Myrne writes Islamic jurists required female slaves to cover their whole body (except face and hands).
+By contrast, Myrne writes that Islamic jurists elsewhere required female slaves to cover their whole body (except face and hands).
 There is disagreement over what Hanafi jurists allowed: according to Ibn Abidin most Hanafi scholars did not allow the exposure of a female slave's body (including chest or back), but Myrne writes they allowed this in the case of potential male buyers.
 Amira Bennison writes that, during the Abbasid period, male buyers could not in practice examine female slaves (except her face and hands), but could request her examination by other women.